sanjaikuttyyy/gatsby-starter-lumen/content/posts/2019-01-18---solving-the-problem-with-cte.md

 If you really wanted me to explain the above SQL, you might need to brush up your SQL skills forehand.

 So, yes!
-CTE is really a friendly choice to take.
+In few cases, CTE is really a friendly choice to take.

 ### Now taking it to our Django part
 I was working on an application where we have Categories and these categories have subcategories and the depth goes on.